Document issued on: March 9, 2001

 The Least Burdensome Approach

 The issues identified in this guidance document represent those that we believe need to be addressed before your device can be approved/cleared for marketing.
 In developing the guidance, we carefully considered the relevant statutory criteria for Agency decision-making.
 We also considered the burden that may be incurred in your attempt to comply with the guidance and address the issues we have identified.
 We believe that we have considered the least burdensome approach to resolving the issues presented in the guidance document.
-If, however, you believe that information is being requested that is not relevant to the regulatory decision for your pending application or that there is a less burdensome way to address the issues, you should follow the procedures outlined in the "A Suggested Approach to Resolving Least Burdensome Issues" document.
+If, however, you believe that information is being requested that is not relevant to the regulatory decision for your pending application or that there is a less burdensome way to address the issues, you should follow the procedures outlined in The Least Burdensome Provisions: Concept and Principles: Guidance for Industry and FDA Staff.

 On March 9, 2001, FDA reclassified HUAMs from Class III (Premarket Approval) into Class II (Special Controls).
 The HUAM is a postamendments device and, as such, was automatically classified into class III.
 Reclassification of these devices may be initiated by FDA under section 513(f)(1) of the Federal Food, Drug, and Cosmetic Act (the act), or the manufacturer or importer of a device may petition the Secretary for the issuance of an order classifying the device in class I or class II.
 In order to change the classification of the device, it is necessary that the proposed new class have sufficient regulatory controls to provide reasonable assurance of the safety and effectiveness of the device for its intended use.